-- Students pursuing a Bachelor degree will take 12 credits of Christian Worldview Core (CHAL) courses: CHAL 1613 Old Testament Survey, CHAL 1733 New Testament Survey, CHAL 2303 Methods of Bible Study, and CHAL 3103 Christian Worldview and Apologetics. - Students entering with junior standing (60 or more semester hours) will be required to take two of the following: CHAL 1613 Old Testament Survey, CHAL 1733 New Testament Survey, CHAL 2303 Methods of Bible Study, or CHAL 3103 Christian Worldview and Apologetics. - Students entering OKWU with senior standing (90 or more semester hours) will be required to take one of the following: CHAL 1613 Old Testament Survey, CHAL 1733 New Testament Survey, CHAL 2303 Methods of Bible Study, or CHAL 3103 Christian Worldview and Apologetics.
+- Students pursuing a Bachelor degree will take 12 credits of Christian Worldview Core (CHAL) courses: CHAL 1613 Old Testament Survey, CHAL 1733 New Testament Survey, CHAL 3523 Biblical Perspectives, and CHAL 3103 Christian Worldview and Apologetics. - Students entering with junior standing (60 or more semester hours) will be required to take two of the following: CHAL 1613 Old Testament Survey, CHAL 1733 New Testament Survey, CHAL 3523 Biblical Perspectives, or CHAL 3103 Christian Worldview and Apologetics. - Students entering OKWU with senior standing (90 or more semester hours) will be required to take one of the following: CHAL 1613 Old Testament Survey, CHAL 1733 New Testament Survey, CHAL 3523 Biblical Perspectives, or CHAL 3103 Christian Worldview and Apologetics.